Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 ```

 - Modifying the client options(that you'd otherwise provide) with `recorder.configureClientOptions()` helps us with adding the recording policy to the additionalPolicies in the client options.
-- Adding the policy is important for redirecting the requests to the proxy tool instead of directly going to the service.
+- Adding the policy is important to redirect the requests to the proxy tool instead of directly going to the service.

-  _Note: If your client is relying on `@azure/core-http` instead of the core-v2 libraries(i.e., `@azure/core-client` and `@azure/core-rest-pipeline`), please use `recorder.configureClientOptionsCoreV1()` instead of `recorder.configureClientOptions()`._
+  _Note: If your client relies on `@azure/core-http` instead of the core-v2 libraries(i.e., `@azure/core-client` and `@azure/core-rest-pipeline`), please use `recorder.configureClientOptionsCoreV1()` instead of `recorder.configureClientOptions()`._

 Once instantiated the recorder, you're expected to start the recorder using the `recorder.start()` method with the appropriate recorder options.